AlexanderBrevig/ChessML/docs/README.md

-# ChessML Engine - Developer Guide

-A high-performance chess engine written in OCaml, implementing modern chess programming techniques.

-## 🎯 Quick Overview

-ChessML is a UCI/XBoard-compatible chess engine featuring:

-- **Bitboard-based** move generation
-- **Advanced search** with planned parallel support (in progress)
-- **Sophisticated evaluation** with pawn structure analysis
-- **Opening book** integration

 ---
+layout: default
+title: Developer Guide
+nav_order: 3
+description: "ChessML codebase architecture and development workflow"
+permalink: /docs/developer-guide
+---

+# ChessML Developer Guide

+> **Learning chess programming?** Start with the **[Chess Programming Concepts Guide](chess-programming-guide)** for detailed explanations of all techniques used in this engine.

+This document covers the codebase architecture and development workflow for ChessML contributors.

+---

-## 🏗️ Architecture
+## 🏗️ Codebase Architecture

 ### Core Modules (`lib/core/`)